Spend a spring, fall or summer semester on the Emerald Isle!

 Enjoy living in Carlow, Ireland, affectionately known as Carlowtown, is the quintessential Irish country town with a population of 25,000.
 Attend classes at one of Ireland’s oldest educational institutions, Carlow College, established in 1793.
 If you want to study abroad, but not in a huge metropolitan area, this is the program for you!
 Dublin is about an hour away and is easily accessible by both train and bus.

-Students in this program will enroll as full time students at Carlow College, earning 12–18 semester credits in spring and fall and 6 semester credits in summer.
+Students in this program will enroll as full time students at Carlow College, earning 12–18 semester credits in spring and fall and 6 semester credits in four week summer program.
 The cornerstone of the program is The Irish Experience, a course which provides students with an introduction to the history, culture, and people of Ireland.
 This course includes field trips and a forum for inquiry into the country they reside in for the academic term.

 Check out Carlow College's site and the Carlow Tourism website to learn more!